luHub/VPL/binnacle/NOTES.md

 - I think is good that code reflects the mindset of a programmer, because if code is a reflection of your thinking process then the more different personalities the more rich code that is created.
 In my opinion innovation comes from the thinking process that gets better as more different mindsets solve a problem.
 If we make this a standard process then innovation is lost.

+## Later on VPL
+Later with VPL we will explore a frontier between external and internal mediums. modelling the external part as chaos, but understanding how the internal one react to it.

 ## Reading Backus,Dijkstra